MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 When aggregating by scalar values, like numbers and time values, use the [bin()](./binfunction.md) function to group rows into distinct sets of data.

-Otherwise, if you aggregate by `TimeGenerated`, you'll get a row for most time values.
-The `bin()` function consolidates values per hour or day.
+For example, if you aggregate by `TimeGenerated`, you'll get a row for most time values.
+Use the `bin()` function to consolidate values per hour or day.

 The [InsightsMetrics](/azure/azure-monitor/reference/tables/insightsmetrics) table contains performance data that's organized according to insights from Azure Monitor for VMs and Azure Monitor for containers.